COSIMA/regional-mom6/README.md

 3. a bathymetry file that at least covers your domain,
 4. 3D ocean forcing files *of any resolution* on your choice of A, B, or C Arakawa grid,
 5. surface forcing files (e.g., from ERA or JRA reanalysis), and
-6. [GFDL's FRE tools](https://github.com/NOAA-GFDL/FRE-NCtools) must be downloaded and compiled on the machine you are using.
+6. [GFDL's FRE tools](https://github.com/NOAA-GFDL/FRE-NCtools) be downloaded and compiled on the machine you are using.

 Check out the [documentation](https://regional-mom6.readthedocs.io/en/latest/) and browse through the [demos](https://regional-mom6.readthedocs.io/en/latest/demos.html).